Welcome to today's edition of the Rush 24-7 podcast.

 The virtues that our country claims?

-We claim virtues, or we are virtuous.
+We claim virtues or we are virtuous.

-See, I think we are virtual what do you mean, claim?
+See, I think we are virtuous.

-Anyway, Al Gore says we are destroying the planet, and Ted Turner last night on Charlie Rose says it's gonna be so bad we're all gonna end up cannibals.
+And Ted Turner last night on Charlie Rose says it's going to be so bad we're all going to end up cannibals.

-And they don't say Ted Turner claims or that Al Gore claims, they just report it as fact.
+And they don't say Ted Turner claims or that Al Gore claims.

-In part McCain says that people are indifferent to or cynical is because some have suffered economic dislocations while others profit as never before.
+In part, McCain says that people are indifferent to or cynical is because some have suffered economic dislocations while others profit as never before.

 And in part is a reaction to government's mistakes and incompetence and to the selfishness of some public figures.

-Now, uh he says that this cynicism is because some of you people have suffered economic dislocations while others profit as never before.
+Now, he says that this cynicism is because some of you people have suffered economic dislocations while others profit as never before.

 Speaking of which, how come Jay Rockefeller's never asked about the price of oil?

-He's never asked about it.
+I mean, he's never asked about it.

-Now, this is a toughie because I do think that they're maybe maybe spoiled isn't the right word.
+Now, this is a toughie because I do think that they're, maybe, maybe spoiled isn't the right word.

-Uh we have economic downturns.
+We have economic downturns.

-We have economic cycles, they happen all the time.
+They happen all the time.

 People get outraged and get mad.